King's Trust: The King's Trust Group

+Established in 2018, the King's Trust Group includes the work of the King's Trust in the UK alongside a group of charities including: King's Trust International, King's Trust Australia, King's Trust New Zealand, King's Trust Canada and most recently King's Trust USA.
+Through the King's Trust Group young people are supported to access education, employment and self-employment in Australia, Barbados, Canada, Greece, India, Jordan, Malta, New Zealand and Pakistan.
+During 2019–20, the then Prince's Trust Group started supporting young people in Ghana, Kenya, Rwanda, Trinidad and Tobago, Jamaica, and Malaysia.
+Similar projects were later launched in Uganda, Tanzania, and Nigeria.

+The Aga Khan is the global founding patron of the King's Trust Group.
+American singer and songwriter, Lionel Richie, is the founding global ambassador of the Global Ambassador Group.

 Finances

-In 2009–10 the Prince's Trust charity, and its trading subsidiary, Prince's Trust Trading Ltd, had a total income of nearly £36 million, and expenditure of £38 million.
+In 2009–10 the then Prince's Trust charity, and its trading subsidiary, Prince's Trust Trading Ltd, had a total income of nearly £36 million, and expenditure of £38 million.
 Facing the impact of the economic climate and a decline in funding it drew on its reserves, which stand at £22 million, representing roughly six months operating costs.
-The Prince's Trust is one of the 100 largest charities in the UK ranked by expenditure.
+The King's Trust is one of the 100 largest charities in the UK ranked by expenditure.

 Income

-Voluntary income represented the largest source of funding for the organisation, totalling £18 million in 2009–10 (representing a very small increase on 2008–09.
-Public Sector income (contracts and grants to deliver support to young people from statutory bodies) fell from £17 million to just under £14 million.
-The cost of raising the voluntary income was £5.5 million, which means that for every £1 donated, 70p was spent on charitable activities.

-For the past ten years, its work is reported to be worth an estimated £1.4billion.
+Between 2006 and 2016, its work is reported to be worth an estimated £1.4 billion.